Skip to main content

 Abstract scientific illustration of a composite tissue-repair microenvironment with overlapping healing pathways, amber angiogenic sprouts and sage cell migration fronts

-For BPC-157 alone: systematic reviews of preclinical data consistently report accelerated healing across tendon, ligament, muscle, bone, and GI mucosal injury models.
-Human clinical evidence is limited to three small open-label pilot studies.
+For BPC-157 alone: systematic reviews of preclinical data consistently report accelerated healing across tendon, ligament, muscle, bone, and GI mucosal injury models, with related entries indexed in PubMed.
+Research has shown the effect across animal injury models is robust, but human clinical evidence is limited to three small open-label pilot studies.
 No Phase 3 trial exists.

 For TB-500 alone: preclinical evidence for cardiac, dermal wound, muscle, and stroke recovery.
 Human clinical evidence is even thinner than for BPC-157.